Example-Based Framework for Perceptually Guided Audio Texture Generation: Experiments

 \subsection{Evaluation metric}

-For audio quality we utilize the \textit{Fréchet Audio Distance}~\cite{kilgour2019frechet}(FAD) metric.
+For audio quality, we utilize the \textit{Fréchet Audio Distance}~\cite{kilgour2019frechet}(FAD) metric.
 FAD is the distance between the distribution of the embeddings of real and synthesized audio data extracted from a pre-trained VGGish model.
 We utilize this metric to evaluate the quality of sounds generated by inverting the synthetic Gaver sounds as well as real-world sounds from the latent space of the GAN.

-To evaluate the effectiveness of our method in changing a semantic attribute of a texture we perform \textit{rescoring analysis}.
+To evaluate the effectiveness of our method in changing a semantic attribute of a texture, we perform \textit{rescoring analysis}.
 By \textit{rescoring}, we mean the change in accuracy scores reported by an attribute classifier before and after the change in the semantic attribute on a sound.
-For this, we train an attribute presence or absence classifier based on~\cite{palanisamy2020rethinking}.
-We then manipulate an attribute on some sounds and observe how the classifier score changes for those sounds.
-Further, we evaluate if the attribute change occurs without modifying other attributes.
-For instance, when editing \textbf{\textit{Brightness}}, we first analyse if the intended attribute of brightness changes.
-We then analyse if other attributes such as \textbf{\textit{Rate}} changes with it.
+For this, we train an attribute presence or absence classifier based on a Dense Convolutional Network (or DenseNet) architecture~\cite{huang2017densely}.
+Previously,~\cite{palanisamy2020rethinking} showed that an ImageNet pre-trained model fine-tuned for audio datasets can be used to achieve state-of-the-art results in environmental sound classification tasks.
+We adapt the classifier from~\cite{palanisamy2020rethinking} using a DenseNet architecture with ImageNet pre-training and fine-tune it for our attribute classification task.
+Please see our supplementary webpage for classifier architecture and training details.

+We begin our evaluation by first manipulating an attribute on some randomly generated sounds.
+We then record how the attribute classifier score changes for those sounds before and after the manipulation.
+Further, we evaluate if the attribute change occurs without modifying other attributes of the sound.
+For instance, when editing \textbf{\textit{Brightness}}, we first analyze if the intended attribute of brightness changes.
+We then analyze if other attributes such as \textbf{\textit{Rate}} changes with it.
 As our datasets are unlabelled, to train the \textit{rescoring analysis} classifier, we manually curate and label a small subset of sounds.
-To do this, we selected approximately 250 samples of 2 seconds sounds for each semantic attribute under consideration.
-This manual curation involved visually analysing the video and auditioning the associated sounds to detect the semantic attribute.
+To do this, we selected approximately 250 samples of 2-second sounds for each semantic attribute under consideration.
+This manual curation involved visually analyzing the video and auditioning the associated sounds to detect the semantic attribute.
 For more details on the dataset curation please see our webpage.
 Note that this curated dataset is only used for quantitative analysis and not used to train our GAN or Encoder models.